alumninetworkapp/Alumni_Net-App/README.md

 #### 3. Setup the firebase app

-- You'll need to create a Firebase instance.
+- You need to create a Firebase instance.
 Follow the instructions at https://console.firebase.google.com.
-- Once your Firebase instance is created, you'll need to enable Google authentication.
+- Once you create Firebase instance, you need to enable Google authentication.

 * Go to the Firebase Console for your new instance.
 * Click "Authentication" in the left-hand menu